Is your team motivated, engaged in their work and moving toward a common goal?

 This is certainly not intended to be a complete step-by-step guide as it is a general starting point and overview of the process.

 2. ESTABLISH METRICS & BENCHMARKS – As with all improvement projects, you need to establish metrics and benchmarks to track your progress.
-There are a lot of useful culture metrics you can track with an assessment survey such as communication, agility, collaboration, support, etc. etc. You must continue to monitor these metrics and elicit feedback for improvement on a regularly scheduled basis.
-I recommend quarterly.
-The DMAIC methodology can work well here.
+There are a lot of useful culture metrics you can track with an assessment survey such as communication, agility, collaboration, support, etc. etc. You must continue to monitor these metrics and solicit feedback for improvement on a regularly scheduled basis.

 4. ORGANIZATION DEVELOPMENT – Facilitate positive change by aligning your strategy, people and finally the systems to improve overall effectiveness and performance.
 Not everyone always makes the cut here.
 You might need to make some tough personnel decisions to ensure you’re truly raising the bar!